-(HARRISBURG)—The Chesapeake Bay Foundation (CBF) in Pennsylvania applauds the state Senate’s overwhelming passage of Senate Bill 9 today, which would designate the Eastern Hellbender as Pennsylvania’s official state amphibian.
+(HARRISBURG, PA)—The Chesapeake Bay Foundation (CBF) in Pennsylvania applauds the state Senate’s overwhelming passage of Senate Bill 9 today, which would designate the Eastern Hellbender as Pennsylvania’s official state amphibian.

 Hellbenders are North America’s largest salamander and survive where there is cold, clear, swift-running water.
 Growing to over two feet in length and weighing more than four pounds, they breathe oxygen from the water through their skin.